XiaoTaoWang/NeoLoopFinder/README.rst

     chr1	9700000	9710000	chr1	9850000	9860000	C0,150000,0
     chr1	9720000	9725000	chr1	9860000	9865000	C0,140000,0

-The last column records the assembly IDs, the genomic distance between the two loop anchors on the assembly, and whether this is a neo-loop.
+The last column records the assembly IDs, the genomic distance between two loop anchors on the assembly, and whether this is a neo-loop.
 For example, for the 5th row above, the loop was detected on the assemblies "C0", the genomic distance between the two anchors on this assembly is 900K, and it is a neo-loop as indicated by "1".